ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 If an endpoint's peer has selected a non-zero-length connection ID, the endpoint maintains a set of connection IDs received from the peer that it can use when sending packets.
-The initial connection ID used when sending packets is sent by the peer as the Source Connection ID during the handshake.
 To ensure that sufficient connection IDs are available for future use, the endpoint SHOULD request additional connection IDs using the `requested_connection_ids` transport parameter.
 The endpoint will then receive up to the requested number of connection IDs via NEW_CONNECTION_ID frames from its peer.

 All connection IDs issued by the peer are considered valid for use by the endpoint when sending packets until the connection ID is retired by the